srobo/team-emails/SR2021/2021-02-14-league-2-followup-no-shows.md

 If you're interested in having a regular mentor please just reply to this email, letting us know when you meet and what platform you use.

+{% if inactive %}
+Alternatively, if your team will no longer be competing in Student Robotics please let us know so we can remove you from this year's mailing lists.
+{% endif %}

 P.S: if you don't have a regular meeting time, that's fine too.
 We have found that teams who meet regularly tend to do better though!